blueblazer22x/blueblazer22x.github.io/README.md

-# School Plays
+# CCCS Drama Recordings

-Follow the links below to download recent CCCS school plays.
+This site contains links to download video files of our recent CCCS Drama recordings.
 After clicking the link, click on the 3-dot menu in the upper right part of the page, then click "Download to device".
+(NOTE: Due to their large size, these files will not play in your web browser, they must be downloaded as seen below)